 Joubert syndrome is a disorder that affects many parts of the body.
 The signs and symptoms of this condition vary among affected individuals, even among members of the same family.

 Joubert syndrome can include a broad range of additional signs and symptoms.
-The condition is sometimes associated with other eye abnormalities (such as retinal dystrophy, which can cause vision loss, and coloboma, which is a gap or split in a structure of the eye), kidney disease (including polycystic kidney disease and nephronophthisis), liver disease, skeletal abnormalities (such as the presence of extra fingers and toes), and hormone (endocrine) problems.
-When the characteristic features of Joubert syndrome occur in combination with one or more of these additional signs and symptoms once characterized several separate disorders.
+The condition is sometimes associated with other eye abnormalities (such as retinal dystrophy, which can cause vision loss, and coloboma, which is a gap or split in a structure of the eye), kidney disease (including polycystic kidney disease and nephronophthisis), liver disease, skeletal abnormalities (such as the presence of extra fingers and toes), or hormone (endocrine) problems.
+A combination of the characteristic features of Joubert syndrome and one or more of these additional signs and symptoms once characterized several separate disorders.
 Together, those disorders were referred to as Joubert syndrome and related disorders (JSRD).
 Now, however, any instances that involve the molar tooth sign, including those with these additional signs and symptoms, are usually considered Joubert syndrome.

 Joubert syndrome is estimated to affect between 1 in 80,000 and 1 in 100,000 newborns.
 However, this estimate may be too low because Joubert syndrome has such a large range of possible features and is likely underdiagnosed.
 Particular genetic mutations that cause this condition are more common in certain ethnic groups, such as Ashkenazi Jewish, French-Canadian, and Hutterite populations.

 Joubert syndrome typically has an autosomal recessive pattern of inheritance, which means both copies of a gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they usually do not show signs and symptoms of the condition.